metadatacenter-attic/geo-ingestor-deprecated/README.md

-GEO INGESTOR
+GEO Ingestor
 ============

-Custom utility for converting the metadata in [GEOmedatdb](http://gbnci.abcc.ncifcrf.gov/geo/) to instances in the CEDAR Investigation Model.
+Custom utility for converting the metadata in [GEOmedatdb](http://gbnci.abcc.ncifcrf.gov/geo/) to instances of the CEDAR Investigation Model.

 #### Building Prerequisites